baraakh30/flask-react/DOCUMENTATION.md

 - `FlaskReactError`: Base exception for Flask-React errors
 - `ComponentNotFoundError`: Raised when a component cannot be found
 - `RenderError`: Raised when component rendering fails
-- `JavaScriptEngineError`: Raised when there's an issue with the JS runtime
+- `JavaScriptEngineError`: Raised when there's an issue with Node.js
 - `ComponentCompileError`: Raised when component compilation fails

 ### Error Handling Example